A community of collaboration

 Face to Face

-At UON we train computer scientists capable of solving the world’s greatest challenges.
-As a computer scientist, you could help fight diseases by discovering biomarkers that allow early diagnosis.
+At the University of Newcastle, we've designed our Computer Science degree to train graduates capable of solving the world’s greatest challenges.
+When you study to be a computer scientist, you could help fight diseases by discovering biomarkers that allow early diagnosis.
 Perhaps you’ll develop more sophisticated online learning systems to support access to education.
 You might improve safety and security by mining the data captured in smart cities.
 Or develop virtual reality programs to help people recover from post traumatic stress.

-Computer Science at UON focuses on the design and implementation of software as well as the development of new techniques and methodologies.
-You will develop skills in the following areas:
+The Bachelor of Computer Science focuses on the design and implementation of software as well as the development of new techniques and methodologies.
+You will study a variety of courses to develop skills in the following areas:

 These program plans are applicable to new students.
 Current students should refer to the program handbook to access the plan relevant to the year they commenced.